Courses and sessions related to medical humanities are offered as freestanding courses and as part of various study programmes.

 - Sessions in gender medicine, history of science, and theory of science within the medicine programme (integrated in courses Professional development II, Degree project, Integration Neuroendocrinology – Sex and Gender)

-For more information about these last items, contact Ylva Söderfeldt, Department of History of Science and Ideas.
+For more information about these last items, please contact Ylva Söderfeldt.